A Glug of Oil

 Apparently, the British form includes flour blended with a generous helping of baking powder.

-And, the American form is a blend of flour, a small amount of baking powder, and salt.
+And, the American form is a blend of flour, a small amount of baking powder, and salt is already added.

 But what I do know is that without salt, they will taste horrid.
 Anyway, this is what our flour looks like here in the UK, other brands are available!